remybeugnon/Lab-notebook/README.md

 ### iv.
 Compiling your record

-In the Terminal write `./stop.sh` , your notebook will be compiler and saved in the `Output` folder
+In the Terminal write `./stop.sh` , your notebook will be compiler and saved in the `_book` folder

 ## Tips